ABOUT CITY IMPROVEMENT DISTRICTS

 - A unique application for each area, driven by property owners

-What happens after an SRA has been established?
+What happens after a CID has been established?

 The City of Cape Town plays an active role which includes financial reporting and responsibilities, as well as compliance: